Become a Peer Facilitator

 The AU Project on Civil Discourse recruits, trains, and supervises peer facilitators who are familiar with the program's civil discourse framework.
 They lead workshops to support students – individuals and groups – in building their voices.

 Before you apply, be sure to learn more about the job description of a Peer Facilitator.
-We are currently accepting applications for our 2019-20 positions.
+We are currently accepting applications for our 2021-22 positions.
 If you plan to study abroad either semester, you are still encouraged to apply.
 Applications will be accepted until 10/24/21.
 Recommendations may be submitted until 10/31/21.
 Please reach out to our Program Coordinator, Harsha Mudaliar, at email@example.com if you have any questions.

 You must submit 3 recommendations in total.
 One recommendation must come from a professor.
 It does not need to be a class where you received an A; it should be a class where you feel you contributed meaningfully to the learning environment.
 For example, it could be a class where you worked collaboratively in small groups, provided insightful commentary during class discussion, attended office hours regularly, or asked thoughtful questions and challenged your own beliefs.
 It can also come from faculty member affiliated with your program such as Leadership or CBRS.